Special offer

 Lead Teacher education and training requirements

 Lead Teachers are required to hold a bachelor’s degree from an accredited university, preferably in child development or a related discipline.
 In some cases, a master’s degree is preferred.
 If the Lead Teacher will be working in a specialized environment, additional certification may be required.
-Lead Teachers who teach French or work in a French school need to prove language proficiency through certification when it is not their native language.
+Lead Teachers who teach French or work in a French school need to prove language proficiency through certification when it is not their primary language.
 Additionally, Lead Teachers are typically required to be registered with a provincial or territorial association such as the Ontario College of Teachers.

 Lead Teacher salary expectations